boon-u/AI-plays-GTA5/README.md

                                    -- inspired from sentdex ( https://github.com/Sentdex/pygta5 )

-I ain't got much to talk about this, most of the code is his and I changed them according to my specifications.
-I used this as a toy problem to get started with DNN.

-To use it, just run the test_model.py (link to a trained model : https://drive.google.com/open?id=15Z0CiZpWzLaEwCIfYY6sqKGBWAvpyD1l ), and don't forget to change the dimensions according to your window size.
-After cleaning data, the valid data samples are around 22k and the accuracy of the model is 67% (not so bad !!)

-Trained Model demo (contains no explaintion 😜) : https://www.youtube.com/watch?v=4RlbFVdEfd4
+I have minimal comments to add here, as much of the foundational code was provided, with modifications made to meet specific requirements.
+This served as an introductory project for experimenting with Deep Neural Networks (DNN).

+To run, simply execute test_model.py (trained model available here).
+Ensure window dimensions are adjusted as necessary.
+Following data cleanup, the model achieved approximately 22,000 valid samples and a 67% accuracy rate.

+For a demonstration, see this video: https://www.youtube.com/watch?v=4RlbFVdEfd4